schefa/BlockchainJS/README.md

 # BlockchainJS

 This project is an implementation of the essence of a Blockchain.
-It demonstrates the main aspects and the challenge of a distributed ledger.
+It demonstrates the main aspects and the challenge of a Blockchain as a distributed ledger.

 ```
 BlockchainJS